Judge criticized in Brock Turner sex assault case could lose his job

 Persky, who has four years left on his term and has been reassigned from hearing criminal cases at his request, did not immediately return a request for comment on Monday.
 He has taken to working nights from his house, according to a spokesman for his court.
 In an interview with The Associated Press last month, Persky said he had no regrets, describing the recall effort as "fundamentally unfair."

 "I expected some negative reaction.
-But not this," said Persky, who described himself to the AP as the "most hated man on the internet."
+But not this," said Persky, who described himself as the "most hated man on the internet."

 The recall push has been resisted by parts of the California legal establishment, including Santa Clara County District Attorney Jeff Rosen.
 "There is no pattern of abuse or bias by the judge in this case," Rosen said.
 "This was one bad decision, not a pattern."